jennykardashov/Project_2_Team_5/README.md

 To serve Eco-tourism or Climate Change and Environmental Non-profits and NGO's, we looked at the World Happiness Index - that measures individual human happiness and the Happy Planet Index - that combines human happiness with ecological consumption data.
 We chose to combine this data with UN Data on Intentional Homicides - to be able to identify places that were happy for humans, happy for the planet, and peaceful.

 ## Roles
-Mankwe Extracted cleaned, and transformed the Happy Planet Data, wrote the README, made the final ERD, and helped with the SQL work
+Mankwe extracted, cleaned, and transformed the Happy Planet Data, wrote the README, made the final ERD, and helped with the SQL work
-Jenny Extracted, cleaned, and transformed the World Happiness and UN World Intentional Homicide Data, made the SQL Tables and Database, Loaded the Data, fixed Depedency Errors and formatted the README.
+Jenny Eextracted, cleaned, and transformed the World Happiness and UN World Intentional Homicide Data, made the SQL Tables and Database, Loaded the Data, fixed Depedency Errors and formatted the README.

 ## Sources